SaxoBank/openapi-samples-js/corporate-actions/holdings/README.md

-# Client-side Samples for placing Stock Orders
+# Client-side Samples for Corporate Action Types

-This is a demonstration on how to get corporate action events with different Corporate action types (Mandatory or Voluntary).
+This is a demonstration on how to get holdings.

 Live demo: https://saxobank.github.io/openapi-samples-js/corporate-actions/events